There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online Restricted

-- Students are able to (1) explain the key components that work together to enable the delivery of data and services on today's internet; (2) speak the 'language of the internet', explain the technologies behind the terms and how they fit together, and justify this with examples of hands-on programming experience; (3) apply web technologies to effectively communicate; (4) develop web applications using client side and server side technologies; and (5) explain and apply agile project methodologies.
+Students are able to (1) explain the key components that work together to enable the delivery of data and services on today's internet; (2) explain the technologies behind the terms and how they fit together, and justify this with examples of hands-on programming experience; (3) apply web technologies to effectively communicate; (4) develop web applications using client side and server side technologies; and (5) explain and apply agile project methodologies.